 And find these lines :

-Modify the apache SSH username by this way :
+Modify the Apache SSH username in this way :

 And configure file apache2.conf by the following command:

-Although, you will find the block code as shown below:
+Although, you will find the block code shown below:

 Modify it to the following code: